 He is a member of the Oregon State Bar and U.S. District Court, District of Oregon.
 He is also a member of the Multnomah Bar Association, Maritime Law Association and Best Lawyers in America.

-Thomas received his law degree from Hastings College of Law at University of California and clerked for the Honorable Frank K. Richardson, California Supreme Court.
-He is a graduate of Villanova University and served as a lieutenant in the U.S. Navy before law school.
+Thomas received his law degree from Hastings College of Law at the University of California and clerked for the Honorable Frank K. Richardson, California Supreme Court.
+He is a graduate of Villanova University and served for four years in the U.S. Navy before law school, including as an Admiral’s Aide.

 AV® Peer Review Rated by Martindale—Hubbell

 We are passionate advocates for our clients.
 I work collaboratively with them, especially in the arena of professional licensing.
-State agencies have a lot of power to revoke a professional’s ability to earn a living, be it a physician, psychologist, chiropractor or optometrist.
+State agencies have a lot of power to revoke a professional’s ability to earn a living, be it a physician, psychologist, chiropractor or other licensed professional.

 – Thomas McDermott